greczimarton/tp24-technical/README.md

  - Use the Swagger UI to test the API
    - I added ```example.json``` containing some sample data
    - Copy its contents and paste it into the request body of the POST request
- - You can also connect to the database: localhost:8002
+ - You can also connect to the Postgres database: localhost:8002
    - Username: password
    - Password: username